BryanSingh/curriculum/python_django/introduction.md

 # Python Django (Web-Framework)
 ## Scenario
 Let's set up our situation.
-You are a Fullstack contractor, you get hired by a up and comming start up.
+You are a Fullstack contractor, you get hired by a up and coming start up.
 They hire you to build our their Web Application (Webapp), you are given full control on development.
 You get to choose:
-* Programming Lanuage Framework
+* Programming Language Framework
 * Database
 * Hosting